-|Median salary of $146,000 (according to the latest data from Salary.com)||A senior-level position, health informatics director requires both an understanding of technology and people skills to organize and integrate the flow of data across various divisions.
-He or she is responsible for overseeing the analysis, management, and performance of health information data to aid patient care.
+|Annual salary: $150,000+ (Source: Salary.com)||A senior-level position, health informatics director requires both an understanding of technology and people skills to organize and integrate the flow of data across various divisions.
+He or she is responsible for overseeing the analysis, management and performance of health information data to aid patient care.
 This includes keeping internal processes up to date and efficient by monitoring the latest software and technological tools.
-The job generally requires a master’s degree (or Ph.D.) and eight years of related experience.|
+The job generally requires a master’s degree (or higher) and eight years of related experience.|

-|According to PayScale, the average salary for a clinical analyst is $63,823 per year, with a reported salary range from $40,928 to $88,186 per year.||Clinical analysts are responsible for closely evaluating data to help maintain a health care facility’s clinical information systems and improve overall workflow.
-A primary focus is often on creating and maintaining the internal database systems used by a health care facility.
+information confidentiality.
+Clinical analysts participate in developing policies and creating training tools for hospital information systems uses.
 Since health IT can require handling sensitive data, this role can require striking a balance between efficiency and federal regulatory standards.
 To become a clinical analyst, you will need a bachelor’s degree in life science, social science or a related discipline and a solid background in technology.
 Advancing to higher-level positions may require a master’s degree.
-You don’t need a nursing degree, but experience working in the healthcare industry will help your chances of employment.|
+You don’t need a nursing degree, but experience working in the health care industry will help your chances of employment.
+(Source: HIMSS)

 Director of Clinical Informatics

-|Recent job postings showed salaries ranging from $81,000 to $140,000, with a national average of $108,000.||Deeply involved in the application of informatics and information technology to deliver health care services, clinical informatics directors ensure that the electronic medical records delivery systems used in the medical field are as up-to-date and as streamlined as possible.
+|Deeply involved in the application of informatics and information technology to deliver health care services, clinical informatics directors ensure that the electronic medical records delivery systems used in the medical field are as up to date and streamlined as possible.
 Responsibilities and salary ranges vary, but this leadership role is also involved in the ongoing monitoring of EHR utilization trends.
 Most job listings state that a bachelor’s degree is required, a master’s degree preferred.|

 Health Care IT Project Manager

-|Average salary for a healthcare IT project manager is around $102,000.||A project manager for IT services within a health care organization communicates with other members in a project to ensure that goals and objectives are completed on time.
+|Annual salary: $102,000||A project manager for IT services within a health care organization communicates with other members in a project to ensure that goals and objectives are completed on time.
 Professionals in this field are expected to create and execute project plans while making revisions as necessary to meet changing requirements and needs.|

 Health Informatics Consultant

-|The American Health Information Management Association (AHIMA) suggests that the salary for this career can range from $80,000+.||Health informatics consultant is usually an independent position that allows healthcare facilities to comply with federal mandates while keeping their costs for in-house employment low.
-Health informatics consultants typically assist in a wide variety of projects, including selecting and installing new software, updating and securing networks, monitoring and troubleshooting systems and training teams.
+|Average salary: $86,000+ (Source: ZipRecruiter)||Health informatics consultants are hired by a health organization to meet short-term needs or to analyze specific areas including business processes, technology implementation, change management, etc. Health informatics consultants also assist in a wide variety of projects, including selecting and installing new software, updating and securing networks, monitoring and troubleshooting systems and training teams.
 Salary data can vary based on the individual’s area of specialty and where the job is located.|